Centmsn/jBook/README.md

 ### Live transpiling

-The project is using ESBuild to transpile user code (JSX for example) to plain Javascript.
+The project is using ESBuild to transpile user code (JSX for example) to plain Javascript live in the browser.